 If you’re not familiar with “freezer” jams, they are kept several weeks in the refrigerator (or up to a year in the freezer), so don’t require processing in a boiling water bath.
 (Do sterilize the jars in boiling water before using them though.)
 Since the fruit is not cooked enough to be sterilized all the way through, it must be refrigerated, not stored on pantry shelves.
 The jars (right in photo) were cooling so they could be put in the refrigerator.

 This jam not only requires very little cooking, but because it calls for the new “low-sugar needed” pectin, it is less sweet, more natural tasting, and more healthful than old-fashioned jams.
 It’s easy to make, even if you’ve never prepared jam before.
 Just be sure to check the label and buy a pectin specifically formulated for use in “reduced sugar or no-sugar” cooked jam recipes.
 Don’t buy a pectin designed for no-cook recipes; this is not the same and won’t work well.

-Immediately remove the cooked mixture from the heat; stir the strawberry mixture into the rhubarb mixture.
+- Immediately remove the cooked mixture from the heat; stir the strawberry mixture into the rhubarb mixture.
 Continue stirring for 2 minutes, scraping the pan bottom until very well blended.
 The mixture will thicken somewhat and will thicken further as it cools.
 Skim off and discard any foam from the jam surface.
-Ladle the jam into jars, leaving 3/4-inch headroom to allow for expansion during freezing.
+Ladle the jam into jars, leaving ¾-inch headroom to allow for expansion during freezing.
 Wipe any drips from jar rim and threads, and screw on lids.
 Let stand until cooled to barely warm.
 Refrigerate for 24 hours.
 Check the lids and tighten, if necessary.
 Then, freeze for up to 1 year, or refrigerate for up to a week.
-Makes about 4 cups jam.